afumedo24/Smart-Dashboard-/README.md

 - **Mongoose**: ^8.2.3

 ## Installation
-Follow these steps to install the project:
+Follow these steps to set up the project:

 1. Clone the repository:
     ```bash